Sure, you can do literature at home. But you know what makes it even better?

 Worlds Unraveled: Dystopian & Apocalyptic Lit and Comp

 What happens when society unravels or is reimagined entirely?
 In Dystopian & Apocalyptic Lit and Comp, students will delve into the worlds of classic and contemporary dystopian literature, exploring the dark “what ifs” that have intrigued readers for generations.
-From Orwell’s chilling vision in 1984 to Huxley’s Brave New World and Jackson’s haunting short story The Lottery, we’ll examine how authors use dystopian and post-apocalyptic settings to critique real-world issues, ask hard questions about humanity, and imagine the consequences of unchecked power, technology, and social order.
+Through Lois Lowry’s Gathering Blue and Nancy Farmer’s The House of the Scorpion, students will step into stories where worth is measured by usefulness, power is worshiped over compassion, and individuals must decide whether to conform or to create.
+In these thought-provoking novels, they’ll wrestle with questions like: Who am I when society says I’m worthless?
+What makes a person truly human?
+How do courage, art, and conscience restore light in a dark world?
+This class challenges readers to think critically, write persuasively, and stand for truth even when it costs something.
+We’ll examine how authors use dystopian and post-apocalyptic settings to critique real-world issues, ask hard questions about humanity, and imagine the consequences of unchecked power, technology, and social order.

 Through reading, discussion, and writing, students will dissect themes of control, individuality, and survival, analyzing how these narratives resonate in today’s world.
 Each student will also have the opportunity to choose a dystopian or apocalyptic story that interests them, diving deep into its themes and impact.
 This year-long course includes discussions, analytical and creative writing, and a final project that asks students to write their own version of a Dystopian/Post Apocalyptic story.
 We will be using a variety of story-writing methods and plans.
 For final submission, students will have the option to submit their final assignment as a screenplay, short story, graphic novel, or other pre-approved medium.